-Cristian Hernandez, 25, of Coachella, was allegedly driving with a blood-alcohol level nearly four times the legal limit at the time of the 12:43 a.m.
-Sunday crash at the intersection of state Route 86 and Avenue 50, which caused ultimately fatal injuries to Terry Kaul, 64.
+Cristian Hernandez Torres, 25, of Coachella, had a .31 blood-alcohol level -- the legal limit is .08 -- at the time of the Aug.
+6 crash at the intersection of state Route 86 and Avenue 50, according to authorities.

-Hernandez ran a red light and struck Kaul's Honda Element within the intersection, said sheriff's Sgt.
+He ran a red light at 12:43 a.m. and struck Terry Kaul's Honda Element within the intersection, said sheriff's Sgt.
 David Smith.
-Kaul was initially taken to John F. Kennedy Memorial Hospital in Indio, then airlifted to Desert Regional Medical Center in Palm Springs, where she died Monday afternoon.
+Kaul, 64, of San Diego, was initially taken to John F. Kennedy Memorial Hospital in Indio, then airlifted to Desert Regional Medical Center in Palm Springs, where she died the following afternoon.

-Hernandez was found inside his vehicle, unconscious but uninjured, court papers show.
-He's being held in lieu of $500,000 bail and will return to court Aug.
-18 for a felony settlement conference.
+Hernandez Torres was found inside his vehicle, unconscious but uninjured, court papers show.

 72920 Park View Drive